3 Foods to Boost Immunity

-To keep your immune system working it’s best, it’s more than just a healthy diet.
-Getting adequate sleep, exercise, and de-stressing are also important.
+To keep your immune system working its best, it’s more than just a healthy diet.
+Getting adequate sleep, exercise, and de-stressing is also important.
 There’s no single solution, but certain foods can help.
 Here are 3 foods to help boost your immunity.

 Enjoy a classic summer barbeque with vitamin D-rich options such as trout and salmon.
 After being cooped up throughout the winter months, it's now more important than ever to get an extra boost of vitamin D. With the combination of sunshine and vitamin D rich foods, an immune regulating nutrient, your body will remain both happy and healthy.
 On the other hand, low levels of vitamin D can lead to increased susceptibility to infections and autoimmune diseases.
 Research has also shown that a therapeutic dose (1200IU/day) of vitamin D3 may decrease the likelihood of developing the common cold.1,2 Help reach your immune fighting needs with these other vitamin-D rich foods:3,4

 - Rainbow trout, 3 oz cooked: 645 IU

 - White mushrooms (labeled with vitamin D), ½ cup raw: 366 IU

 - 2% fortified milk, 1 cup: 120 IU

 - Atlantic sardines, 2 (canned in oil): 46 IU

 - Fortified plant-based milk, 1 cup: 100-144 IU